chromium/pdfium/README.md

 not function properly on big-endian architectures.
 Bugs and/or patches are welcome, however providing this support is **not** a priority at this time.

+### Compilers supported

+Clang.
+Former MSVC users should consider using clang-cl if needed.

 #### Google employees

 Run: `download_from_google_storage --config` and follow the